 Social Security card, W-2, or pay-stub showing the full 9-digit Social Security number are all acceptable.
 Your social security number will be verified with the Social Security Administration.
 Massachusetts does not accept laminated SSN cards, but Rhode Island does.

 Proof of residency

 This list of documents is not inclusive.
 Documents other than the ones listed above may be accepted as proof of Social Security number and residency.
 For additional types of documents, visit your state’s RMV/DMV website.

 Is REAL ID mandatory?

 No, you are not required to own a REAL ID.
-REAL ID is not required to drive any motor vehicle or to vote.
+It is not required to drive any motor vehicle or to vote.
 It is only required for domestic air travel, to enter federal buildings, and military sites that require identification.